 These grafts also provide stem cells that will improve tissue quality and skin radiance.

-An overcorrection is voluntarily sought at the time of the operation to take into account a partial resorption of 30 to 40% of the graft volume in the 6 months post-operatively.
+Overcorrection is deliberately sought at the time of surgery to allow for partial resorption of 20-30% of graft volume in the post-operative months.

 This technique is a huge advance in eye surgery, especially when the face has become thinner overall or when the dark circles are very pronounced.

 With an excess of skin gradually appears on the upper eyelids, making the palpebral fold go down and then disappear.